artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 The goal of {{ab.m}} is to enable non-programmers to be productive in creating interactive narratives.

-The {{ab.m}} language is a programming language that strips many of the programming language concepts that make writing interactive narratives difficult as well a simplified syntax.
+The {{ab.m}} language is a programming language that simplifies many of the programming language concepts to help make writing interactive narratives easier as well as provide an easier-to-follow syntax.

 The intent is to be approachable to non-programmers.
 It is not intended to be 'structured' programming language like C++ or Python.